JiscaH/Fortran/imputator/README.md

 ## snpclean + imputation log

 By default a log file is created with a record for each edit made to the genotype data, irrespective of the imputation method chosen.

-Column names are : ‘snp_index’, ‘snp_name’, ‘threshold’, ‘id_index’,
-‘id_name’, ‘g_in’, ‘g_out’, ‘prob_0’, ‘prob_1’, ‘prob_2’.
-Here ‘index’
-refers to the column number / row number in the genotype file, it is 0 for completely non-genotyped individuals in the pedigree (when `--impute-all`). g_in and g_out are the genotypes in the genotypes in the input and output genotype file, coded as 0/1/2 and -1 for missing values.
+Column names are : ‘snp_index’, ‘snp_name’, ‘threshold’, ‘id_index’, ‘id_name’, ‘g_in’, ‘g_out’, ‘prob_0’, ‘prob_1’, ‘prob_2’.
+Here ‘index’ refers to the column number (snp_index) / row number (id_index) in the genotype file. g_in and g_out are the genotypes in the genotypes in the input and output genotype file, coded as 0/1/2 and -1 for missing values.

+prob\_<g> is the genotype probability for the individual to have genotype <g> (0, 1 or 2) at the SNP.
+This probability differs between the methods as follows (detailed descriptions earlier in this document):

+-   `het` & `common`: genotype probabilities under Hardy Weinberg Equilibrium (HWE)
+-   `parents` : based on parental genotypes only, using Mendelian inheritance laws.
+If the genotype of one or both parents is unknown, genotype probabilities under HWE.
+-   `ancestors` : based on ancestral genotypes; e.g. considers
+    grandparental genotypes if parent is not genotyped.
+-   `full` : uses info from all relatives.

+For `method=full` there are 6 additional columns, with the anterior (‘ant\_<g>’) and posterior (‘post\_<g>’) probabilities, based on respectively ancestors + full siblings and on mates + progeny.

 Note that if a genotype was first set to missing by `snpclean`, and then imputed by `impute`, there will be 2 entries in the log.